The 1st Independent Polish Parachute Brigade

 I live just a few miles away from Largo House and have done so for around 40 years.
 The roads around Largo House are fairly familiar to me as are landmarks, yet, this tower in the above picture, I just could not place it.

-The Postcard That Led Me To The Parachute Tower Location
+Postcard Clues Led Me To The Parachute Tower

 So good old Google came to the rescue.
 I think I typed in something like "Historic tower Largo".
 A minutes browsing of Google images and I located the picture below.